- Pain is usually sudden and is usually in the center or lower right side of your belly.

 What causes appendicitis?

 Inside the appendix is a tube-shaped piece of tissue that opens up into the large intestine.
 If this tube becomes blocked or infected, the appendix will become inflamed and appendicitis will occur.
 The inflammation and swelling causes less blood flow to the appendix which then causes the appendix to die.
 Bacteria (germs) then multiply and start to attack the appendix.
-If the appendix isn’t removed, it’s possible that it may burst, which can cause a life-threatening condition.
+If the appendix isn’t removed or treated with antibiotics, it’s possible that it may burst, which can cause a life-threatening condition.
 That’s why early treatment is very important.

 What are the most common symptoms of appendicitis?